ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Intro_To_Python.md

 ### Interesting features of Python
 -  High level: It hides a lot of the complicated details.
 -  Interpreted: programs are compiled to byte code and run on a virtual machine instead of being compiled to native machine language
+    -  This provides the option of running Python interactively, or writing Python scripts.
 -  Garbage Collected: memory is allocated and freed for you automatically
 -  Spaces matter in Python and are part of the language syntax.
 Be careful with copy/paste!
 -  In Python, "Readability counts".